mthomps4/eas-testing/docs/creating-the-development-build.md

 ### Removing Start Packager

-Expo's recommendation is to remove the `Start Packager` from teh build process.
+Expo's recommendation is to remove the `Start Packager` from the build process.
 This will allow you to Start the metro bundler yourself instead of the App attempting to do it automagic-epic-failurely.

 Hop into XCode and for **ONLY** our **DEVELOPMENT TARGET** locate the Build Phases and remove `Start Packager` from the phases.